brettdewoody/top-x-of-y/README.md

 # TopXofY.com

-A simple app to find your 4 most liked photos of 2017 and create a collage.
+A simple app to create a collage of your most-liked Instagram photos from 2017.

 ## Project Goal

-The goal of this project is to create a simple web application, using only modern browser technologies, allowing a user to create a collage of their 4 most popular Instagram photos - based on likes, with comments as a tie-breaker.
+The goal of this project is to create a simple web application, using only modern browser technologies, allowing a user to create a collage of their most-liked Instagram photos (based on likes, with comments as a tie-breaker).

 In addition to allowing a user to create a collage of a their most-liked photos, the app should also serve as an example of what can be built with native, modern, browser technologies.

 ## About the app

 The app is built using only HTML, CSS and JavaScript.
 There are no dependencies, third-party libraries, imports or other external resources, with the exception of the [Instragram API](https://www.instagram.com/developer/).

 The site is hosted on Github Pages.